localstack/docs/content/en/user-guide/aws/ecs/index.md

 ### Create a task definition

 Containers within tasks are defined by a task definition that is managed outside of the context of a cluster.
-To create a task definition that runs an `ubuntu` container forever (by running `sleep infinity` on startup), create the following file as `task_definition.json`:
+To create a task definition that runs an `ubuntu` container forever (by running an infinite loop printing "Running" on startup), create the following file as `task_definition.json`:

 ```json
 {